DharmarajX24/notes-overflow/README.md

 Link your Supabase credentials inside a `.env` file, use the `.env.example` as a base Repeat this for the Server with the GCP Service account and MeiliSearch

+#### Upcoming Features:

+- Multiple image uploads
+- Sharing directories with other people
+- Adding custom text to index